 (5 out of 5)

-Money Metals Exchange is pleased to offer its popular "Don't Tread on Me" / Tea Party rounds, minted of .999 fine silver and inspired by the Boston Tea Party of 1773 (Dont tread on me silver coin).
+Money Metals Exchange is pleased to offer its popular 1 Oz Dont Tread on Me / Tea Party rounds, minted of .999 fine silver and inspired by the Boston Tea Party of 1773 (Dont tread on me silver coin).
 While silver bullion rounds are not legal tender, you get more silver ounces for the price than most other options.
 And Money Metals has the best sale prices on silver rounds found just about anywhere.